guillermo1996/CovCoExpNets/docs/Data_preparation/Data_preparation.md

 The last step is to preprocess the data.
 The whole preprocessing pipeline is the following:

-1. Execute Log2(TPM + 1) to reduce the varaibility of the data and to better approximate its distribution to a normal-like.
+1. Execute Log2(TPM + 1) to reduce the variability of the data and to better approximate its distribution to a normal-like.
 2. Execute the activation threshold, in which we require for at least 80% of the samples to be higher than 0.1.